usnistgov/fair-chain-compute-container/README.md

 ## Folder Structure
 The specification of a manifest file consists of
 - schema folder: JSON schema with all supported fields (entries)
-- docs folder: documentation about each field in a manifest file
+- docs folder: Documentation about each field in a manifest file
-- sample-plugins folder: Image thresholding and cropping algorithms packaged into interoperable containerized tools
+- sample-tools folder: Image thresholding and cropping algorithms packaged into interoperable containerized tools
 - request-for-feedback folder: A list of questions about the manifest file to provide feedback on
+- templates folder: A set of Dockerfiles that form a base for building containerized tools

 ## Origin
 A prototype of a container manifest was designed and tested by the Web Image Processing Pipelines project